Arrested Gates Not Ruling Out Defamation Lawsuit

 WASHINGTON ?
 A federal judge dismissed the corruption conviction of former Alaska Sen. Ted Stevens on Tuesday and took the rare and serious step of opening a criminal investigation into prosecutors who mishandled the case.
 "In nearly 25 years on the bench, I've never seen anything approaching the mishandling and misconduct that I've seen in this case," U.S. District Judge Emmet Sullivan said.

-Sullivan appointed a special prosecutor to investigate Justice Department lawyers who repeatedly mishandled witnesses and withheld evidence from defense attorneys during the monthlong trial.
+Sullivan appointed a special prosecutor to investigate Justice Department lawyers who repeatedly mishandled witnesses and withheld evidence from defense attorneys and personal injury lawyers during the monthlong trial.
 Stevens was convicted in October of lying on Senate forms about home renovations and gifts he received from wealthy friends.

 The case cost Stevens a Senate seat he had held for 40 years.
 Once the Senate's longest-serving Republican, he narrowly lost to Democrat Mark Begich shortly after the verdict.
 As Sullivan dismissed the case, Stevens turned to his friends and held up a fist in victory as his wife and daughters broke into loud sobs.